lareza-farhan-wanaghi/gophercises/readme.md

 Solution for the 3rd exercise.
 Activities involved: creating go template files & the functions to parse them and an HTTP handler that renders the parsed go templates.
 [Learn more](https://github.com/gophercises/cyoa)

 **4. link**

 Solution for the 4th exercise.
 Activities involved: creating functions to parse an HTML file and collect the href values & inner texts of all "a" tags within the specified HTML file and writing test functions to test the functions created.
 [Learn more](https://github.com/gophercises/link)

 **5. sitemap**

 Solution for the 5th exercise.
-Activities involved: creating functions to crawl an URL and return all reachable URLs with the same domain name, which runs asynchronously with the help of mutex and wait-group structs, implementing regex match & searching, and writing test functions.
+Activities involved: creating functions to crawl all reachable same-domain URLs from a specific URL and turn them into a sitemap XML, implementing regex match & searching, and writing test functions.
 [Learn more](https://github.com/gophercises/link)